 A C corporation is subject to both corporate and individual income tax.
 This means that profits are taxed at the corporate level when earned and at the individual level when distributed to shareholders.
 For this reason, many small businesses prefer to form an S corporation for the tax break.

 Unlike an S corp, a C corp can offer several classes of stock and has more flexibility when it comes to selling ownership stakes.
 A C corporation can also deduct the cost of employee benefits such as life, health, and disability insurance.
 These costs are not taxed for the shareholder as long as the same benefits are offered to at least 70 percent of the corporation's employees.

 C corporations are not subject to the ownership restrictions of an S corp.
 However, all shareholders do enjoy limited liability protection.
 A C corporation can be owned by an individual, a trust, or another corporation or LLC.
 Foreign shareholders are allowed, and there is no limit to the total number of shareholders.
 Separate voting rights can be conferred to different classes of shareholders.

 It may be easier for a C corp to attract investors than an S corp because the former can release unlimited shares of different classes of stock.
 If you eventually want your company to be acquired by another company or to go public, a C corporation is likely the best entity for you.

 If you need help with deciding whether a C corp, an S corp, or another business entity is the right structure for your business, you can post your legal needon UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.